rsdoiel/antenna/archives/2025/socal_north_2025.06.md

 ---

-## California joins other 21 other states in suing Trump administration over cuts to federal research funds
+## California joins 21 other states in suing Trump administration over cuts to federal research funds

 date: 2025-02-11, updated: 2025-02-11, from: The LAist